ShivanshDashore4221/SpringBootannotations/README.md

 # SpringBootannotations
-SpringBoot Annotations revision of all important annotations
+SpringBoot Annotations revision for all important annotations

 Go to src/main/java/com/example/springbootAnno/springbootannotations/learnings for all important points about annotations